-Specialist advice may also be sought from an Occupational Hygienist e.g. www.aioh.org.au, particularly in the preparation and implementation of the risk assessment, and the verification of the application of the controls.
+Specialist advice may be sought from an Occupational Hygienist e.g. www.aioh.org.au, particularly in the preparation and implementation of a risk assessment, and the verification of the application of the controls (i.e. air monitoring).

 IIW Announcing a New Statement on Lung Cancer and Welding